David A. Powers

 PushMonetization.com

-I was the sole developer for a Push Notification system that included a dashboard built with Ruby on Rails, a message queue (RabbitMq), a client side service worker utilizing asyncronous JavaScript, NodeJs, and AWS technologies for scaling such as Redshift, Lambda, Cloudfront, and Kinesis Firehose.
+I was the sole developer for a Push Notification system that handled over 1,000,000 messages per day.
+The system included a dashboard built with Ruby on Rails, a message queue (RabbitMq), client side service workers, and serverless AWS Lambda instances.

 Liquid Thread